mui/material-ui/docs/data/joy/migration/migrating-default-theme.md

 ### Letter spacing

-The letter spacing scale has been removed, if you want to add it back, you can do so by adding the following to your theme:
+The letter spacing scale has been removed.
+To add it back, add the following to your theme:

 ```js
 extendTheme({